Introduction

 By reducing complex configurations and offering strong defaults, Spring Boot makes it possible to concentrate on what truly matters: writing business logic.

-Being a Java developer, if you are looking to develop a modern-back-end application, Spring Boot has become a necessity rather than a choice.
+Being a Java developer, if you are looking to develop a modern-back-end.
+By using Spring Boot, heavy configurations become a simple application.
+Spring Boot has become a necessity rather than a choice.